Inklingo

 él/ella/usted

-They converted the basement into a gym last year.
+They converted the garage into a studio.

 ellos/ellas/ustedes